Azure-Samples/azure-servicebus-messaging-samples/DeadletterQueue/README.md

 When ```SubscriptionDescriptionEnableDeadLetteringOnFilterEvaluationExceptions```is turned on for a subscription, any errors that occur while a subscription's SQL filter rule executes are being captured in the DLQ along with the offending message.

-### Application-Level Deadlettering
+### Application-Level Dead-Lettering

-In addition to these system-provided deadlettering features, applications can use the DLQ explicitly to reject unacceptable messages.
+In addition to these system-provided dead-lettering features, applications can use the DLQ explicitly to reject unacceptable messages.
 This may include messages that cannot be properly processed due to any sort of system issue, messages that hold malformed payloads, or messages that fail authentication when some message-level security scheme is used.

 ##The Sample

-The sample illustrates system-initiated deadlettering after exceeding the default ```QueueDescription.MaxDeliveryCount``` of 10 and an application-initiated deadlettering action.
+The sample illustrates system-initiated dead-lettering after exceeding the default ```QueueDescription.MaxDeliveryCount``` of 10 and an application-initiated dead-lettering action.

 The sample is based on the [SendersReceiversWithQueues](../SendersReceiversWithQueues) baseline sample where the basic elements are explained; the shown API gestures also work with Topic subscriptions.